Yasmin-FY/llm-safety-silencing/mitigations/README.md

 **14. Redirection to a Safety Model**

 If a critical situation occurs or highly sensitive topics are discussed, the user should be redirected to a separate model designed for handling less safe contexts.
 The only job of this model should be to de-escalate the situation, guide the user back into safer territory, and help the user to seek any necessary help.
 If the situation continues to escalate, other models should be blocked for this user for a certain amount of time.
-This safety model should have a strict role and boundaries and should not support personas or role-plays.
+This safety model should have a strict role and boundaries and should e.g. not engage in fictional or hypothetical discussions, discuss sensitive topics for research or education, support personas or role-plays.

 **15. Meta-Safety Layer with Circuit Breaker**